tinacms/tina.io/content/docs/cms.md

 The `<TinaProvider>` component should wrap your entire site.
 It provides the following:

-1. The user interface for interacting with Tina, and
+1. The user interface for interacting with Tina.
+2. A custom [theme](/docs/cms/styles) to style the interface, and
-2. A [Context](https://reactjs.org/docs/context.html) for accessing the CMS object via the [useCMS](#accessing-the-cms-object) hook.
+3. A [Context](https://reactjs.org/docs/context.html) for accessing the CMS object via the [useCMS](#accessing-the-cms-object) hook.

 After instantiating the CMS object, pass it to the `<TinaProvider>` component via its `cms` prop.